 Basically, it’s a square divided into nine areas.

-Each of them represents a different aspect of life like wealth, fame, love, family, wellbeing, children, knowledge, career, travel.
+Each of them represents a different aspect of life like wealth, fame, love, family, well-being, children, knowledge, career, and travel.
 You can easily find a template online.

 Include the Practice of Visualizing Your Dreams in a Morning and/or Evening Routine